Skip to content

 With many hosting, they all come with their advantages and disadvantages.
 Bluehost is no exception to this.
 Bluehost has many positives to them, including their support, security options and performance.

-One of the main positives of Bluehost is their recommendation by WordPress.
-Only three hosts have a recommendation by WordPress, which are Bluehost, SiteGround and HostGator.
-Getting this recommendation is very hard to achieve so by having this, they must be doing something right.
+One of Bluehost’s main positives is WordPress’s recommendation.
+Only three hosts have a recommendation by WordPress: Bluehost, SiteGround, and HostGator.
+Getting this recommendation is very hard to achieve, so having it means they must be doing something right.

-Bluehost also has a range of security options in which you can choose from.
-These range from spam tools, 2-factor authentication, SSL’s, and malware protection.
-You can then choose which tools are more suited to you and your websites.
+Bluehost also offers a range of security options, including spam tools, 2-factor authentication, SSLs, and malware protection.
+You can then choose which tools suit you and your websites.

-Another positive of Bluehost is their free domain.
+Another positive of Bluehost is its free domain.
 This is because not every host offers a free domain.

 Negatives of Bluehost Hosting;

 Alongside the positives, there are a few negatives to Bluehost hosting.
-One of the biggest negatives to Bluehost is the additional costs for site migration and for some tutorials on how to set up their hosting.
-With these additional costs, it could put off potential customers moving to host especially because the fee to move your site over to them is very expensive at $149.99/£108.48*.
+One of the most significant negatives to Bluehost is the additional costs for site migration and for some tutorials on how to set up their hosting.
+These extra costs could put off potential customers moving to host mainly because moving your site over to them costs $149.99/£108.48*.

-Bluehost also upsell aggressively within their plans.
-When you go to buy plan many additional features are added on already and you have to manually remove whichever features you would not like.
+Bluehost also aggressively upsells within its plans.
+When you go to buy a plan, many additional features are already added, and you have to manually remove whichever features you do not like.

 Bluehost’s pricing is another negative.
-Optimised hosting is very expensive compared to other hosts.
-Another negative about the pricing is that its all in dollars, which can scare people off from purchasing hosting with Bluehost.
+Optimised hosting is costly compared to other hosts.
+Another negative about the pricing is that its all in dollars, which can scare people from purchasing hosting with Bluehost.

 Bluehost Hosting: Incorporating longer-term uptime statistics from independent monitoring services: